Max Whitlock: 2024

 In 2024 Whitlock announced that Paris 2024 would be his final Olympics.
 In June he was officially selected to represent Great Britain at the 2024 Summer Olympics alongside Joe Fraser, Jake Jarman, Harry Hepworth, and Luke Whitehouse.
 They came fourth in the team competition.
 Whitlock qualified for the pommel horse final where he was attempting to become the first male gymnast to medal at four successive games on a single apparatus but he finished fourth.
+Following the Olympics, Whitlock retired from gymnastics competition.

+2025–2026

+On 24 November 2025, Whitlock announced he was coming out of retirement and aiming for the 2028 Summer Olympics in Los Angeles.

+In January 2026, Whitlock was named in the British senior squad.
+He was selected to represent Team England at the 2026 Commonwealth Games in Glasgow alongside Adam Tobin, Alex Yolshin-Cash, Joshua Nathan, and Luke Whitehouse.
+He later withdrew from the competition due to a hand injury and was replaced by Gabriel Langton.

 Awards and honours

 Whitlock finished seventh in the public vote for the 2014 and 2016 BBC Sports Personality of the Year awards, and he finished eighth in 2015.
 He received the Longines Prize for Elegance at the 2015 World Championships in Glasgow, Scotland.

-Whitlock was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to gymnastics and Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours, also for services to gymnastics.
+Whitlock was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours and Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours, both for services to gymnastics.

 In February 2021, Whitlock was announced as an ambassador for the 2022 World Championships in Liverpool, England.